RetroReversing/retroReversing/pages/gameboy/GameBoyFileFormats.md

 This SDK seems to use a number of different file formats, but it is not clear what exactly is the purpose of each.

 ### Game Boy Source Code File Formats
+In the Nintendo Gigaleak we found that the following file formats were used to store source code:
 * **.DMG** - Assembly source code for the Dot Matrix Game (Game Boy)
 * **.X65** - Either Famicom or Super Famicom source code
 * **.S** - Game Boy Color assembly source code